Protect Yourself From Fraud

 - Keep items with personal information in a safe place.
 Keep a list of all credit cards, account numbers, expiration dates, and the customer service phone numbers in a secure place so that you can quickly contact your creditors in case your cards are lost or stolen.

 - Tear up or destroy all ATM and bank receipts, old insurance forms, bank checks, expired payment cards, and any other papers that include personal information, identification, and account numbers about you.
 This includes pre-approved credit card solicitations!
+Thieves often search through your garbage to find these forms and information and use it to apply for credit in your name.

 - Be wary of promotional scams.
 Thieves may use phony offers to get you to give them your personal information.